aws-quickstart/cdk-eks-blueprints/docs/addons/secrets-store.md

 After the Blueprint stack is deployed you can test consuming the secret from within a `deployment`.

-This sample `deployment` pulls an `alpine` image.
-We will mount the secrets under `/mnt/secrets-store` directory as shown in the manifest below.
+This sample `deployment` shows how to consume the secrets as mounted volumes as well as environment variables.

 ```yaml
 cat << 'EOF' >> test-secrets.yaml